As natural gas expands in Gulf, residents fear rising damage

 Together, the four LNG export terminals on the Gulf Coast emitted nearly 10 million metric tons of carbon dioxide equivalent in 2020 — comparable to all of Costa Rica, according to the Global Carbon Project.

-“That's a shocking leakage estimate,” Rob Jackson, a professor of earth system science at Stanford University and chairman of the Global Carbon Project, an international research group, said about natural gas.

-At that that rate, he said, the leaking methane alone is warming the climate more than the carbon dioxide that would be released if all the produced natural gas were burned.
+The LNG exports are also tied to climate change because methane, the main ingredient of LNG, is a powerful greenhouse gas.
+And methane escapes in large quantities from leaky wells and pipelines.

 Natural gas proponents say it's better for the climate than burning coal, because it releases fewer emissions when burned.
-But gas isn’t substituting for coal in most places, Jackson noted.
-Instead, as energy demand grows globally, natural gas is being used in addition to coal and other sources.
+But in most places globally, gas isn’t substituting for coal; it's adding to coal and other energy sources, said Rob Jackson, a professor at Stanford University.

-According to projections by the Energy Information Administration, natural gas use will drive an overall increase in greenhouse gas emissions in the U.S. from 2037 to 2050 as the nation’s population and its reliance on gas grow.
+According to the Energy Information Administration, natural gas use will drive an overall increase in greenhouse gas emissions in the U.S. from 2037 to 2050.

-To show it's trying to limit its environmental impact, Cameron LNG reduced its emissions by 10% from 2020 to 2021.
-It's also built 500 acres of tidal marsh, using material it digs up when dredging the canal.

-But residents who are enduring the trauma of relentless storms know any facility that adds emissions to the atmosphere magnifies the likelihood of destruction in vulnerable communities.

 “In building more LNG export terminals," Jackson said, “we’re locking in emissions for decades to come.”